 It is important to note that the development of Skill Standards is an on going and dynamic process.
 The competency standards we have developed will require periodic review and updates to keep pace with technological advancements, evolving scientific knowledge, and practical implementation experience at the grass roots level.
 Furthermore, it is essential to align the qualifications with the changing demands of both national and international job markets.
 The NAVTTC, Government of Pakistan, is committed to ensuring that these qualifications remain up-to-date and relevant.

-We extend our heartfelt appreciation to all contributors for their invaluable support in shaping the Level 4 – E-Commerce Virtual Assiatnt qualification.
+We extend our heartfelt appreciation to all contributors for their invaluable support in shaping the Level-4&5 – DED – Design, E Commerce and Digital Marketing qualification.
 Their collective efforts have paved the way for a skilled workforce that meets the needs of the industry and contributes to the overall economic growth of the nation.

 Executive Director (NAVTTC)